-For more information on geometric features, see Geometric Features on page 224.
+For more information on geometric features, see Geometric Features on page 164.

-Parameter Description Source The sensor, or combination of sensors, that provides data for the tool's measurements.
-For more information, see Source on page 211.
+Parameter Description Source The sensor that provides data for the tool's measurements.
+For more information, see Source on page 151.

-Region

-The region to which the tool's measurements will apply.
-For more information, see Regions on page 211.
+Parameter er Description Region The region to which the tool's measurements will apply.
+For more information, see Regions on page 152.
 In order for the tool to correctly fit a sphere to the scan data, you must set the region so that it only contains data from the sphere on the target.

-The filters that are applied to measurement values before they are output.
-For more information, see Filters on page 227.

-The Max and Min settings define the range that determines whether the measurement tool sends a pass or fail decision to the output.
-For more information, see Decisions on page 226.
+Tool's region sized and placed so that it only contains sphere data Filters The filters that are applied to measurement values before they are output.
+For more information, see Filters on page 167.
+Decision The Max and Min settings define the range that determines whether the measurement tool sends a pass or fail decision to the output.
+For more information, see Decisions on page 166.

-Stitch

 This tool is not supported on A and B revision Gocator 2100 and 2300 sensors that are not accelerated (either by a PC-based application or by GoMax).
-The tool is supported in emulator scenarios.
+The tool is supported in emulator scenarios. -- --